argoproj/argo-rollouts/docs/analysis/plugins.md

 !!! important Available since v1.5

 Argo Rollouts supports getting analysis metrics via 3rd party plugin system.
 This allows users to extend the capabilities of Rollouts to support metric providers that are not natively supported.
-Rollouts uses a plugin library called [go-plugin](https://github.com/hashicorp/go-plugin) to do this.
+Rollout's uses a plugin library called [go-plugin](https://github.com/hashicorp/go-plugin) to do this.
 You can find a sample plugin
 here: [sample-rollouts-metric-plugin](https://github.com/argoproj-labs/sample-rollouts-metric-plugin)